 Unfortunately, this is not as simple as knowing the upfront cost.
 It’s important to understand what it’s going to cost over its lifetime, not just on the day you buy it.
 For details and tools for working out everything, from depreciation to fuel costs, check out our tips for buying a used car.

-The Dos and Don’ts for a healthy credit reportMoney 11 months ago
+The Dos and Don’ts for a healthy credit reportMoney one year ago